wimgielis/AutoHotKey/README.md

 I also put out my custom "user defined languages" in Notepad++.
 I add TM1 and AHK language syntax support.
 The code in the exe file will be toggle it on automatically with some of the tools.

+As Notepad++ is used and automated, we need to know its location.
+I have it in the AHK file as: vValue_Setting_NPPlusPlus_Location := "C:\Program Files\Notepad++\notepad++.exe"

+You can change it but then you also need to recompile the exe file, or you could use the AHK file (if AHK is installed on your system).